 The initial fair value estimate of the contingent consideration in the form of non-tradeable CVRs was \$160.7, which was recorded as a noncurrent liability in our condensed consolidated balance sheet, including \$5.7 related to compensation attributable to the post-combination service period.
 We determined the fair value of these milestone-related payment obligations using various estimates, including probabilities of success prior to expiration of the specified period, discount rates and the amount of time until the conditions of the milestone payments are expected to be met.
-This fair value measurement is based on significant inputs not observable in the market, representing Level 3 measurements within the fair value hierarchy.
+This fair value measurement was based on significant inputs not observable in the market, representing Level 3 measurements within the fair value hierarchy.
 The resulting probability-weighted cash flows were discounted using a cost of debt rate ranging from 2.1% to 2.3%.
-The range of estimated milestone payments is from zero, if no milestones are achieved for any product, to \$306.3 if certain development and regulatory milestones are achieved.
+The range of estimated milestone payments upon closing of the acquisition is from zero, if no milestones are achieved for any product, to \$306.3 if certain development and regulatory milestones are achieved.

 Subsequent to the acquisition date, we have adjusted the contingent consideration to fair value with changes in fair value recognized in operating earnings.
 Changes in fair values reflect new information about the probability and timing of meeting the conditions of the milestone payments.
 In the absence of new information, changes in fair value will only reflect the interest component of contingent consideration related to the passage of time as development work progresses towards the potential achievement of the milestones.
-At June 30, 2020, the fair value of the contingent consideration for the Achillion acquisition was \$190.1 based on the probability-weighted cash flows, discounted using a cost of debt ranging from 0.4% to 0.7%.
-Changes in fair value of the contingent consideration associated with the Achillion acquisition for the three and six months ended June 30, 2020 was \$27.6 and \$29.3 respectively.
-We continue to evaluate our development plans with respect to danicopan and ACH5228.
-The fair value of contingent consideration may change in future periods if we decide to pursue danicopan and ACH5228 in additional indications which may change the probability and timing of meeting certain milestones.
+At September 30, 2020, the fair value of the contingent consideration for the Achillion acquisition was \$209.4 based on the probability-weighted cash flows, discounted using a cost of debt ranging from 3.9% to 4.3%.
+Changes in fair value of the contingent consideration associated with the Achillion acquisition for the three and nine months ended September 30, 2020 was \$19.3 and \$48.6, respectively.

 The aggregate fair value of equity compensation attributable to the post-combination service period was \$25.7.
-This amount was excluded from the total consideration transferred and was recognized as a charge to acquisitionrelated costs in our condensed consolidated statements of operations.
+This amount was excluded from the total consideration transferred and was recognized as a charge to acquisition-related costs in our condensed consolidated statements of operations.
 These amounts were associated with the accelerated vesting of stock options previously granted to Achillion employees.
 Excluding the \$5.7 of contingent consideration related to equity compensation attributable to the post-combination service period, such amounts were paid during the first quarter 2020.